BlackWasp

 var fruit = "Apple";

-When this statement is compiled, the compiler detects that a string value is being assigned and infers that the new variable should also be a string.
+When this statement is compiled, the compiler detects that a string value is being assigned and infers that the new variable should be a string.

 Strong Typing